 Many top-notch security professionals prefer to work as freelancers instead of being hired by businesses either full-time or on a project basis.
 Losing out on such outstanding expertise is a huge waste.
 Your business can use such valuable resources by establishing a bounty program.

 While some businesses may perceive a bounty program as a risky investment, it quickly pays off.
 It also increases the respect that your brand has in the hacking community and, consequently, the general brand perception.
-If you have a bounty program and treat independent security experts fairly, your brand is perceived as mature and proud of its security stance.
+If you have a bounty program and treat white-hat hackers fairly, your brand is perceived as mature and proud of its security stance.
 You may strengthen such perception by publicly disclosing bounty program payoffs and responsibly sharing information about any security vulnerability discoveries and data breaches.

 DOWNLOAD FEATURED E-BOOK